hophamlam/initial-ubuntu/README.md

-# Before begin, prepare:

-This script will install
+# This script will install

 - [A new non-root user, turn on SSH-key login, disable root login](#install-new-non-root-user-for-a-fresh-server-with-ssh-key-log-in-and-disable-root)
 - [Docker and Docker-compose](#docker-and-docker-compose)

+# Before begin, prepare:

 `id_rsa.pub` - ssh-key in your local pc (here is id_rsa.pub) - copy and paste down the your id_rsa.pub somewhere or even here